climateclock/cclock/README.md

 ### Implementation notes

-The filesystem, display, and network subsystems are abstracted as interfaces called FileSystem, Frame, and Network respectively.
+The filesystem, display, and network subsystems are abstracted in interfaces called fs, Frame, and Network respectively.
 Each one is implemented both for the MatrixPortal and for a Unix environment, and the appropriate implementation is passed in when the program starts.
 See `tools/sdl_run` and `tools/matrix_run` for details on how these